Time Management Strategies

 by Sarah Macdonald, PhD, Sociology

 Time management can be an issue for both first-time and seasoned GSIs as they juggle teaching, research, studying, writing, and other priorities.
 This page suggests practical strategies that you can employ to manage the amount of time you allot for GSI-related tasks.
 You will benefit by thinking about time management techniques before you begin and throughout the semester.

 GSI appointments are overseen by the Graduate Division and are covered by a collective bargaining agreement with the UAW.
-(See the Graduate Division handout GSI, GSR, Reader and Tutor Guide.
+(See the Graduate Division guide to Graduate Student Academic Appointments.
 See also the union contract.)
 If you are hired to work half-time (most GSI appointments are half-time, though lower-percentage appointments do exist), you will be expected to work an average of 20 hours per week during the full term of your appointment as stipulated in your appointment letter.
 Your letter of appointment or supplemental documentation should outline your duties.

 Here is a rough example of how GSI time might be distributed:

 |Lecture attendance||3 hr|